danforthcenter/plantcv-annotate/docs/Points.md

 **plantcv.annotate.Points.correct_mask**(*bin_img*)

-**returns** corrected_mask, num
+**returns** corrected_mask, lbls, num

 - **Parameters:**
     - bin_img - binary image, filtered mask image with selected objects

 - **Returns:**
-    - corrected_mask - A labeled mask with non-annotated objects filtered out, and unresolvable annotations marked with a single, labeled pixel.
+    - corrected_mask - A labeled mask with non-annotated objects filtered out, and unresolvable annotations marked with a labeled pixel.
+    - lbls - A list of class labels ordered the same as the corrected mask object IDs
     - num - The number of unique objects in the `corrected_mask`.

 - **Context:**